katrinkajb/lab02-guessing-game/README.md

 3) span for guesses remaining
     - Why?
 So users know how many more guesses they have
 4) Too high/too low/Correct span
     - Why?
-SO users know where to guess their next number -->
+SO users know where to guess their next number
 5) Reset Button (stretch goal)
     - Why?
-So users can click to start a new game
+So users can click to start a new game -->

 ## Steps
 1) Grab DOM elements (with ids)
 2) Initialize state
     - random number: n   Math.ceil(Math.random() * 20) and round
     - Guesses remaining: 4
-    - no too high/too low text content yet
 3) Add event listener to guess button
     - on click
         1) STATE: remaining guesses decreases by 1 --